COVID-19 pandemic in Spain: Politics

 Spain's government response to the coronavirus has been criticised as insufficient or late by several international organisations and newspapers.
-Some say the response was also delayed by the fact that Pedro Sánchez is leading Spanish Socialist Workers' Party (in coalition with Unidas Podemos) minority government which is counting on support from opposition parties to enact coronavirus measures, especially with regards to economic stimulus.
+PM Pedro Sánchez is leading the Spanish Socialist Workers' Party (in coalition with Unidas Podemos) minority government, which is counting on support from opposition parties to enact coronavirus measures, especially with regards to economic stimulus.
 The cabinet discussed proposals to offer zero-interest loans to tenants to pay rent so smaller landlords who depend on rent income can stay afloat.
 PP leader Pablo Casado complained that the government was not keeping him informed of developments on the coronavirus.
 Citizens leader Inés Arrimadas said she supports the government's actions.
 Vox has called for the prime minister's resignation.

 Opposition parties have alleged that Sánchez' government is deliberately understating the death toll.
 In parliament, Casado said "Spaniards deserve a government that doesn't lie to them," and suggested the actual death toll could be twice the confirmed figure.
 Vox posted a digitally altered image on social media of Gran Vía, Madrid filled with coffins.
 The government denies the allegations and the justice ministry asked autonomous communities to examine death records for suspected coronavirus deaths.

 On 23 May 2020, Vox held large rallies in Madrid and other cities protesting the government's response to the pandemic.
 By mid June 2020 the (once daily) protests in Madrid had largely dissipated in their core, the well-off (and staunchly conservative) street of Núñez de Balboa.
 One of the three last protesters still standing blamed the lack of appeal on people becoming tired, "the pubs have opened and football has returned".